 - Refer-a-friend refunds are non-transferrable and are credited to the card used for registration

 UNAGB offers the following refund policy for the Summer Institute in Global Leadership:

-- If you request a refund 61+ days before the first day of the program, you are eligible for a full refund
+- If you request a refund at least 60 days before the first day of the program, you are eligible for a full refund

-- If you request a refund between 31-60 days before the first day of the program, you are eligible for a 50% refund
+- If you request a refund at least 30 days before before the first day of the program, you are eligible for a 50% refund

-- If you request a refund 30 days or less before the first day of the program, you are not eligible for a refund
+- If you request a refund less than 30 days before the first day of the program, you are not eligible for a refund

 The United Nations Association of Greater Boston (UNAGB) offers financial assistance to students who otherwise would be unable to attend the Summer Institute by providing half and full scholarships.
 Scholarships are funded through grants, donations, and in-kind support from UNAGB.